Memory that belongs to your code— not your model

 - •Stored in .continuity/ as plain JSON

-- •Commit to git, share with your team
+- •Local-first, commit to git, share with team

 How It Changes Your Workflow

-Open any AI chat and it already knows why you picked Postgres, how your auth works, and which patterns you use.
+Open any AI chat and it already knows your architecture.
 No more context-setting.
-No more re-explaining.
-Just start coding.

 Why context windows aren't enough